simonneutert/simonneutert.github.io/posts/2026-09-27-deno-nbb-repo.md

 ## Single executable as a release artifact

-It ships the Deno runtime and nbb, for every platform Deno supports: macOS (Intel and Apple Silicon), Linux (x86_64 and arm64) and Windows (x64 and arm64).
+The release binaries bundle the Deno runtime and nbb, and are available for every platform Deno supports: macOS (Intel and Apple Silicon), Linux (x86_64 and arm64), and Windows (x64 and arm64).

-Let's say you installed the executable on your machine, and named it `dbb`.
-You can now run scripts and REPLs with nothing else installed:
+Grab the `dbb` binary for your platform.
+Scripts and REPLs can run without Deno, unless they use `:deno :imports` or npm-backed nbb libraries such as `reagent`;
+projects using `:deps` also need `bb`:

 ```sh
 dbb hello.cljs Ada